Rak00n/Honey/README.md

 Small application which listens network interface and reacts on incoming packets to specific local ports defined in configuration file.

-This app doesn't open ports on our local machine, but this feature might arrive in future...
+This app doesn't open ports on your local machine, but this feature might arrive in future...

 Simple configuration:
   - Network interface MAC address